aldorona/contur/sivellsf90/readme.txt

 characteristics, and centerline distributions in order to calculate the divergent section of a convergent-divergent de Laval nozzle.

-This is a FORTRAN 77 code which runs through a series of 16 subroutines and uses 7 user-defined input cards describing the flow conditions of the desired nozzle profile.
+master is a FORTRAN77 code which runs through a series of 16 subroutines and uses 7 user-defined input cards describing the flow conditions of the desired nozzle profile.

+conturf90 is the FORTRAN90 code version of master

 Sivells reports the input cards and output file of a MACH 4 axisymmetric nozzle.
 The version of the code in this repository was